nagyesta/lowkey-vault/README.md

         - ```AES-CBC```
         - ```AES-CBC Pad```

+### Secrets

+- API version supported: ```7.2```
+- Set secret
+    - Including metadata
+- Get available secret versions
+- Get secret
+    - Latest version of a single secret
+    - Specific version of a single secret
+    - List of all secrets
+- Get deleted secret
+    - Latest version of a single secret
+    - List of all secrets
+- Delete secret
+- Update secret
+- Recover deleted secret

 ### Limitations

 Although basic support for different vaults is baked in, only a handful of default vaults are available based on hostname at the moment.